boschresearch/FREB-TQA/README.md

 If you merge all perturbations, run:
 `python evaluation.py --model_path path_to_the_model_generating_answers  --seed  perturbation_seed  --part  robustness_aspect_to_evaluate  --merge  --merge_path  path_to_the_merged_file `
 The evaluation scripts will create a json file for each aspect+dataset+seed+model, e.g., `{system}_{dataset}_{seed}_{aspect}.json`

+## License

+The dataset is licensed under CC-BY-SA-4.0.

+The code is licensed under ACPL-3.0

 ## Cite